NeuroJSON/zmat/README.rst

   input:
        input: a string, int8 or uint8 array
-       iscompress: (optional) if iscompress is 1, zmat compresses the input, if 0, it decompresses the input.
+       iscompress: (optional) if iscompress is 1, zmat compresses/encodes the input, if 0, it decompresses/decodes the input.
 Default value is 1.
        method: (optional) compression method, currently, zmat supports the below methods 'zlib': zlib/zip based data compression (default)
               'gzip': gzip formatted data compression